K32n31-P4n1c/Git-Commands/README.md

 git pull REMOTEREPONAME master				( Pull changes from github to remoterepo )

+git clone                             ( Clone Repository Into a New Directory )

 git add .	// 	git --all			( Add all the changes )